 You’ll have the opportunity to work directly with youth and children through a required Community Service-Learning course, in which you’ll be placed in various child-care and educational settings.
 In addition, a number of courses include opportunities for active participation as a researcher, leader or caregiver in a variety of fields related to youth and children.

-You’ll also take relevant courses in History, Psychology, Health Studies, Criminology and English, and graduate with a deep understanding of the issues affecting the lives of young people in the past and the present, in North America and around the world.
+You’ll also take relevant courses in History, Psychology, Community Health, Criminology and English, and graduate with a deep understanding of the issues affecting the lives of young people in the past and the present, in North America and around the world.

 Whether you hope to be a teacher, social worker, social services case worker, family lawyer or child advocate, a degree in Youth and Children’s Studies will give you a solid and flexible foundation on which to build your career.